Houston Texans: Logo and uniforms

 In 2002, the team wore a patch commemorating their inaugural season.
 Also, they celebrated 10 years as a franchise by wearing an anniversary patch throughout 2012.
 From 2018 to 2019, the Texans wore a memorial patch to honor Bob McNair after his death.

 The Texans' uniform set from 2002 to 2023.
 The red helmet was introduced in 2023, the Color Rush uniform was introduced in 2017, and the red pants were briefly worn from 2007 to 2010 before being reintroduced in 2023.

 In April 2024, the Texans unveiled redesigned uniforms.
 The primary dark blue helmets remained, but the home blue uniforms were updated to include the Texans primary crest on the sleeve and new collar stripes, while the road white uniform featured blue and red horn stripes on the sleeves, along with blue numbers with red trim.
 The white uniform's design also served as the basis for the red alternate uniform, which is paired with a red helmet containing the blue horn stripes.
 A second alternate uniform is a navy blue base with "H-Town blue" accents; numbers are red with "H-Town blue" trim.
 This set is paired with a navy blue alternate helmet containing the "H-Star" decal in "H-Town blue" with red trim.
-The inclusion of a second alternate helmet is due to the NFL allowing teams with new uniforms to unveil these helmets in advance this season.
+The inclusion of a second alternate helmet is due to the NFL allowing teams with new uniforms to unveil these helmets in advance this season.In August 2026, the Texans unveiled an rivalries all-white uniform featuring their secondary “H” logo on the helmet, metallic chrome details inspired by the city's custom car scene, a graffiti-style number font pulled from the “Be Someone” bridge and an “H-Town Blue” street tile pattern incorporated into the stripes, nameplate and helmet bumpers.